Carpal Tunnel Syndrome - Surgery

 symptoms involves cutting the transverse carpal ligament to relieve pressure on

 the median nerve in the wrist.
-Two approaches for this surgery are:1
+Two approaches for this surgery are:

 than with open surgery.
-And the scars heal more quickly, are smaller, and tend
+The scars heal more quickly, are smaller, and tend

 to be less painful at 3 months after surgery.
-There
+But there

-may be a slightly higher rate of reoperation after endoscopic carpal tunnel
+may be a slightly higher chance of needing another surgery later.

 Some surgeons are now doing small- or mini-open